slatedocs/slate/source/includes/_field-value-changes.md

 Not all fields can track historical changes.
 The following field types support tracking of historical changes.

-**Note:**
-You can also see if a field does so by looking at the `track_changes` attribute in the [field resource](#get-fields).
-The API will return an appropriate error if the field doesn't support historical tracking.

 ### Multi-valued Fields

 | Value | Type                    |